Have you tried learning while you sleep?

 What is subliminal language learning?

-Generally speaking, subliminal learning refers to the ability of learning complex regularities that underlie a foreign language without even realizing what we’re doing.
-This is a sort of implicit language learning – a process that powers language acquisition of children, who seem to simply soak up this skill and barely need to use grammar or pronunciation guides.
+Generally speaking, subliminal learning refers to the ability to learn complex regularities that underlie a foreign language without even realizing what we’re doing.

 For example, could you memorize Italian songs or news in Italian just by listening to them while sleeping?